Dream of one day taking on the biggest, toughest, most iconic climbs that each year shape the spectacular Tour de France?

 Col du Glandon: 21.3km - 6.9%

-Prepare yourself for the ride of your life to conquer the last big bucket list climb of the trip – the Col du Glandon.
+The Col du Glandon is a beast of a climb and oh so bucket list worthy.
 Challenging, lengthy and just under 2000m, yet stunningly beautiful.
 So much so, you may even stop hearing your legs scream and focus on your gorgeous surroundings.